CLI Commands Reference¶

 smelt history --limit 20

-# Show history for a specific model
+# Show history for a specific model (canonical path form)

-smelt history daily_revenue
+smelt history silver.sessions

 smelt explain¶